 John H. Prescott Marine Mammal Rescue Assistance Grant Program

-The nationwide solicitation period closed on October 3, 2012.
+The nationwide competition closed on October 5, 2016.

-The John H. Prescott Marine Mammal Rescue Assistance Grant Program, or Prescott Grant Program, provides grants or cooperative agreements to eligible stranding network participants for:
+The Marine Mammal Rescue Assistance Act of 2000 amended the Marine Mammal Protection Act (MMPA) to establish the John H. Prescott Marine Mammal Rescue Assistance Grant Program.
+The Prescott Grant Program, provides grants or cooperative agreements to eligible stranding network participants for:

 - recovery and treatment (i.e., rehabilitation) of stranded marine mammals,

 - data collection from living or dead stranded marine mammals, and

 - facility upgrades, operation costs, and staffing needs directly related to the recovery and treatment of stranded marine mammals and collection of data from living or dead stranded marine mammals

 Eligible applicants are currently active, authorized participants or researchers in the National Marine Mammal Stranding Network.
 Eligible applicants must be:

 - Stranding Agreement (SA) holders or their designee organizations